Wildlife Ethology & Canine Olfaction Lab

 Biomedical alert and detection dogs (and specifically currently: psychiatric service dogs)

 This research program started in 2012.
-It is currently (April 2024 onward) funded by the New Frontiers in Research Fund (NFRF).
+It is currently (and since April 2024) funded by the New Frontiers in Research Fund (NFRF).
 Only the Psychiatric service dogs for PTSD and CUD is ongoing.

 Psychiatric service dogs for PTSD and CUD (Cannabis Use Disorder)

-Investigators: Drs Simon Gadbois, Sherry Stewart, Sue Budge, Pablo Romero
+Investigators: Drs Simon Gadbois, Sherry Stewart, Sue Budge, Laura Kiiroja

 Ketosis detection in dairy cows